Health Insurance With Tax Benefit

 If you pay the health insurance premium for your parents’ healthcare policy, you qualify for a tax deduction on that too.
 However, the amount of the deduction will depend upon your parents’ age.

 You can claim a tax exemption of up to Rs.
 25,000 per year for parents who are 60 years or below.
 For those above 60 years, the limit goes up to Rs.
-30,000.
-Therefore, the maximum tax benefit that you can claim on this ground ranges between Rs.
-55,000 and Rs.
-60,000 per annum.
+50,000.
+Therefore, the maximum tax benefit that you can claim on this ground upto Rs.
+1,00,000 per annum.

 Regular health check-ups help identify potential health risks before they become an issue.
 Preventive health check-ups also qualify for tax benefits.

-This is on top of the premium that you already pay towards the policy.
+You can claim a tax exemption on preventive health check-ups of up to Rs.
+5,000 per year for parents who are 60 years or below.
+For those above 60 years, the limit goes up to Rs.
+7,000.
+This is on top of the tax exemption on premium that you already pay towards the policy.
 For example, if your annual premium is Rs.
 15,000 and your check-up cost is Rs.
 7,000, you can claim a tax deduction for the entire sum of Rs.
 22,000.

 Under Tata AIG MediCare Health Insurance Policy, your expenses for a preventive health check-up up to 1% of the sum insured, subject to a maximum of Rs 10,000 per policy, are covered.
 However, this benefit only kicks in after two years of not making a claim on your policy- another reason to stay healthy!